VeerOneGPT/galileo-glass-ui/docs/animations/physics/engine-api.md

 *   **`onCollisionActive(callback)`**: Fires on each simulation step while bodies remain in contact.
 *   **`onCollisionEnd(callback)`**: Fires when two bodies cease contact.

+**Important Behavior Change (v1.0.25+):**

+*   The `callback` function you provide to these methods is now executed **asynchronously** using `setTimeout(..., 0)`.
+*   This change prevents potential "Maximum update depth exceeded" errors in React if your callback synchronously updates component state during the initial physics steps.
+*   **Implication:** Do not rely on the callback executing within the same synchronous tick as the collision event.
+If you need to update React state based on collision events, the asynchronous execution is generally safer.
+However, be mindful that the physics state might have changed slightly between the collision occurring and your callback executing.

 All subscription methods return an `UnsubscribeFunction` to remove the listener.

 The `callback` receives a `CollisionEvent` object: